Namn: Erik Zalitis

 My call sign: SA0EZS

 I’m back on the air waves, if you by that mean modern Internet radio.
 I operate “The ERICADE Radio Network” with a 24/7 stream of Amiga computer music and some of my banter as well.
-I have a sorta-kinda live show on every Saturday at 9 PM CET.
-This show is then made into a new podcast episode every week.
+I also have a podcast where I present retro music on a monthly basis.

 Bulletin Boards Systems are a thing of the past, but I actually have one up right now.
 It’s Swedish only, but you can read its history (in Swedish) here: